nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-i/index.md

 ---

-For the last 4 years, I live and work in Zurich.
+For the last 4 years, I have lived and worked in Zurich.
 I have had so many nice experiences in this country.
 The nature, the people, the places, the life quality and the list goes on.
 I was originally born in Thessaloniki.
 This is the first time I live abroad.
 In fact, I haven't even visited Switzerland before moving.
 It was a completely new experience for me.

 Many people are asking me about the life here.
 Is it worth it?
 I am usually trying to avoid all these questions, since it's a very personal decision at the end, whether a place is good or not for you.
 This is not what I'm trying to achieve with this article.